googleapis/google-cloud-cpp/google/cloud/resourcemanager/README.md

-# Cloud Resource Manager API C++ Client Library
+# Cloud Resource Manager C++ Client Library

 :construction:

-This directory contains an idiomatic C++ client library for [Resource Manager][cloud-product], a GCP product to hierarchically manage resources by project, folder, and organization.
+This directory contains an idiomatic C++ client library for [Resource Manager][cloud-service], a GCP product to hierarchically manage resources by project, folder, and organization.

 This library is **experimental**.
-Its APIS are subject to change without notice.
+Its APIs are subject to change without notice.

 Please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).